Melanie1985/Javascript/README.md

               #if no == terminate program
 - CHALLENGES FACED - Although I had used the length function before in python I did wonder how I would get another item added to my stock list.
 - HOW I OVERCAME THIS CHALLENGE - I did some research on this and found the function called push, which was very useful in this code.
 After working through some of my issues with my tutor, I was very happy with my code.

+- Project No 4 - Yoga Page
+- BRIEF - Create a basic welcome page for a Yoga Centre using HTML and CSS.
+On the web page, include the yoga teacher and a description of the yoga lesson.
+There are 3 yoga teachers and they teach Ashtanga, Yin and Hatha yoga.
+Use getElementByid() to add in the day and times of each yoga class.
+Use getElementByid() to make the day text one colour and the time another colour.
+- USING HTML, CSS & JAVASCRIPT IN VISUAL STUDIO CODE
+- SUDO CODE - See project file for sudo code
+- CHALLENGES FACED - I was pretty confident writing HTML and CSS but it was the first time I had come across getElementByid function.
+- HOW I OVERCAME THIS CHALLENGE - I read up on this from the slides in our lesson and soon started to grasp the whole concept.
+It was fun to see how easy it was to change different elements on the web page.